plewis/plewis.github.io/phylogenetics/lab-simulation.md

 Ordinarily, simulation studies involve analyzing hundreds if not thousands of simulated data sets to make overall trends discoverable.
 Let's use seg-gen to generate several simulated data sets and analyze each with PAUP* under the parsimony and likelihood criteria.

-Using nano, replace the contents of your _tree.txt_ file with the following single line:
+:large_blue_diamond: Using nano, replace the contents of your _tree.txt_ file with the following single line:

     (A:0.05,B:0.05,(C:0.05,D:0.05):0.05)

-Now, replace the first line of your _sg.sh_ file with this (note: only the first, uncommented line matters):
+:large_blue_diamond: Now, replace the first line of your _sg.sh_ file with this (note: only the first, uncommented line matters):

     seq-gen -mHKY -l1000 -n10 -p1 -on -x paupblock.txt < tree.txt > simdata.nex

-Finally, use nano to create a file named _paupblock.txt_ with these contents:
+:large_blue_diamond: Finally, use nano to create a file named _paupblock.txt_ with these contents:

     begin paup;
       set crit=parsimony;